 - salt and freshly ground black pepper

+- Sear the chicken.
 Coat the bottom of a large skillet (at least 12-inches) with olive oil and place it over medium-high heat.
 Season both sides of the chicken pieces with salt and pepper.
 Once the pan is very hot, place them, presentation side down, in the pan.
 Use kitchen tongs to flip the pieces over once they’ve browned, after about 2 minutes.
 Cook for another minute.
 (This gives the chicken a nice caramelization, and will speed up the overall cooking time.)
-Remove the chicken form the pan and place it on a plate.
+Remove the chicken pieces form the pan and place them on a plate.
 Set aside.
 The chicken will finish cooking with the sauce later in the recipe.

+- Deglaze and add spices.
 Turn the heat to low to add the vermouth, and then turn it up to medium.
 Use a flat-edged wooden spatula, to scrape the bottom of the pan to loosen any bits of food that are stuck.
-Once the vermouth has almost completely cooked off, turn the heat to low again and add cardamon, cinnamon and turmeric.
+Once the vermouth has almost completely cooked off, turn the heat to low again and add cardamom, cinnamon and turmeric.
 Stir and cook just until it's aromatic, about 30 seconds.

+- Add sweet potato, coconut milk and honey.
 Then add the mashed sweet potato, coconut milk and honey.
-Mix until it's as smooth as possible, and season to taste with salt and pepper.
-(Here’s How to Season to Taste°.)
+Mix until it's as smooth as possible.

-Return the chicken to the pan, presentation side up, and spoon some of the sauce over each piece.°
+- Season and return chicken to pan.
+Season to taste with salt and pepper.
+(Here’s How to Season to Taste.)
+Return the chicken to the pan, presentation side up, and spoon some of the sauce over each piece.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.